 Profitability - The profitability of LCU is determined by our ability to manage net interest margin, non-interest revenues and non-interest expenses.
-Our pre-tax and pre-patronage income for 2023 was \$1,297,538.
-This exceeds last year income of \$976,145 (removing the \$1.1 million non-taxable dividend from SK Central).
-This increase was mainly due to interest rate increases throughout the year.
+Our pre-tax and pre-patronage income for 2024 was \$1,413,768 which exceeded last year of \$1,297,538.

 Non-interest expenses include personnel, administration, occupancy, organizational, and member security costs.
-Total non-interest expenses were \$1.92 million as compared to \$1.78 million in 2022.
+Total non-interest expenses were \$2.13 million as compared to \$1.92 million in 2023.
 Non-interest expenses as a percentage of assets were 1.80%.
-This percentage continues to be well below the SK credit union system average of 2.19%.
+This percentage continues to be well below the SK credit union system average of 2.22%.

 Capital Ratio - One of the primary measures of financial strength in a financial institution is its capital position.
 Capital levels are managed in accordance with policies and plans that are reviewed and approved by the Board of Directors.
 Credit Unions measure capital using 2 methods, the first of which is a simple comparison of Tier 1 (total) capital to total assets.
-The 2^{nd} ratio compares capital to our risk weighted assets.
+The 2nd ratio compares capital to our risk weighted assets.

 Our regulator, CUDGC, requires that all Sask credit unions hold a recommended minimum of 7% under the simple calculation.
-Under the 2^{nd} key ratio calculation CUDGC requires Sask credit unions to hold a recommended minimum of 10.50% of risk weighted (eligible) capital.
+Under the 2nd key ratio calculation CUDGC requires Sask credit unions to hold a recommended minimum of 10.50% of risk weighted (eligible) capital.
+Due to changes made to these reporting requirements in 2024, our ratios decreased from last year but with no significant impact.

-As of Dec 31, 2023 LCU's eligible capital was 19.65% compared to SK CU system average at 16.43%.
-Total (Tier 1) Capital as a percentage of total assets was 18.17% compared to the system average at 15.67%.
+As of Dec 31, 2024 LCU's eligible capital was 18.07% compared to SK CU system average at 16.56%.
+Total (Tier 1) Capital as a percentage of total assets was 16.63% compared to the system average at 15.90%.
 LCU's total Tier 1 capital is made up of retained earnings and member equity held as shares.
 While our capital levels have been stable, we must continue our efforts to increase capital due to the growth we have experienced in the past several years.
 Our regulators continue to monitor our capital levels to ensure strength of our credit union.

 For several years now we have been measuring our capital through a method known as Internal Capital Adequacy Assessment Process or ICAAP for short.
 This is part of CUDGC's regular supervisory review process and all SK credit unions are required to have ICAAP in place to assess capital requirements.
-Our December 31, 2023, the assessment indicates that we continue to exceed the required capital levels as set out by CUDGC.
+On December 31, 2024, the assessment indicates that we continue to exceed the required capital levels as set out by CUDGC.